openx/mobile-ios-sdk-doc/README.md

 # OpenX Apollo iOS SDK

-The Apollo iOS SDK allows to integrate prebid solution hosted by OpenX into your apps to increase revenue of mobile advertising.

-> **_NOTE:_**  The documentation for the legacy OpenX SDK is available [here](legacy_sdk/LEGACY_SDK_README.md).

-## Getting Started

-For requirements and integration overview, see [Getting Started](info/ios-in-app-bidding-getting-started.md).
+Apollo SDK is a part of OpenX Apollo platform which implements an In-App Bidding approach and gives opportunities to buyers to compete on your inventory at parallel bidding auctions.

-The current SDK version is **1.1.0**.
+The current SDK version is **1.2.0**.
 Go to [release notes](info/ios-in-app-bidding-release-notes.md) for all SDK versions.

+> **_NOTE:_**  The documentation for the legacy OpenX SDK is available [here](legacy-sdk/LEGACY_SDK_README.md).

+## Quick Start

 #### CocoaPods integration